Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_scenes.md

 Import workflows
 ----------------

-Godot scene importer allows different workflows regarding how data is imported.
+Pandemonium scene importer allows different workflows regarding how data is imported.
 Depending on many options, it is possible to import a scene with:

 * External materials (default): Where each material is saved to a file resource.
 Modifications to them are kept.